 Tender and juicy chicken, cooked in a creamy-buttery tomato sauce, served with Saffron flavored Basmati Rice.
-This recipe for Easy Butter Chicken and Saffron Rice is the super-easy adaptation of my recipe for Authentic Butter Chicken.
+This recipe for Easy Butter Chicken and Saffron Rice in the instant pot is the super-easy adaptation of my recipe for Authentic Butter Chicken.
 Butter Chicken is one of my kids’ favorite Indian curries.
 With this recipe, I simplified the cooking process to be less than 30 minutes, without losing any of that amazing rich flavor.

 In my original recipe, I marinate the chicken overnight, grill it and then simmer it in the sauce.
 In this easier and time saving recipe, I skip the marination, add extra Garam Masala to the sauce, use diced boneless skinless chicken and pressure cook it.
 As a result, the flavors seep into the chicken and it tastes phenomenal.
 This recipe is my weeknight-friendly variation that’ll leave you amazed.
 Try it and enjoy a restaurant style Indian treat, right in the comfort of your home, even on a weeknight!